-RSCH 6924 Research Studies: Case Reports and Meta-Analysis II
+RSCH 6924 Research Studies: Case Reports and Meta-Analysis II 1 Lab Credit

 This is the second of a two-quarter sequence of research courses.
 Each quarter is worth 1 credit hour, making the entire course worth 2 credit hours.
 Upon completing and passing the two-quarter sequence, students may re-take the complete two-quarter course one additional time.
 During this entire course, students will prepare research data for publication.
 Upon completion of the entire course, students will submit a report to a peer-reviewed journal for review and potential publication.
 Authorship of the report will include the student, faculty mentor, and other significant contributors.
+Two options are available for this course: Option A (Metaanalysis): In this option, 1st, 2nd, 3rd, or 4th year students will finish a meta-analysis report that was begun during the first quarter of this course.
+This meta-analysis report will involve the analysis of a large collection of results from individual studies for the purpose of integrating the findings.
+The topic of the meta-analysis was chosen by the student under the supervision and guidance of a faculty mentor during the first quarter of this course, and the report will be completed during this second quarter.
+Option B (Case report): In this option, 4th year students will prepare a case report.
+This case report will involve the preparation of a narrative that describes a medical problem and treatment experienced by one or more patients.
+The topic of the case study was chosen by the student under the supervision and guidance of a faculty mentor during the first quarter of this course, and the report will be completed during the second quarter.

-Prerequisites: RSCH 6914
+Department: Research Prerequisites: RSCH 6914